OpenBCI/Documentation/docs/01GettingStarted/01-Boards/03-Wifi_Getting_Started_Guide.md

 ### Get WiFi Shield Firmware Version

-To verify you have the latest OpenBCI_Wifi firmware version, select `FIRMWARE VERSION` from the WiFi Configuration menu
+To verify you have the latest OpenBCI_Wifi firmware version, select `` from the WiFi Configuration menu

 ![selecting firmware version for wifi](assets/GettingStartedImages/wifi_config_get_firmware_version.png)